loomio/loomio-docs/user_manual/src/getting_started/key-concepts.md

 # Loomio key concepts

-Loomio is an outcome-focused decision making tool.
+Loomio is collaborative working space for your organization, focused to help you make decisions to achieve outcomes.

 ## Here are some of the key concepts to learn about Loomio.